Working with a disability in an ableist society

 Working with a disability in an ableist society is not easy.
 Here are four approaches to making an imperfect world work for disabled people.

-As a person with disabilities, I can attest to the fact that society doesnβt care about the things that I need to create a life where Iβm comfortable and able to function well.
-Itβs commonplace for people to discriminate against those with disabilities; individuals often assume what we can or canβt do.
-For people like me, it makes it excruciating to exist in a society where my disability is viewed as a βproblem.β Despite the societal deficits in accommodating those with disabilities, thereβs hope, and we can figure out how to navigate a world that doesnβt understand what we experience on a daily basis.
+As a disabled person, I can attest to the fact that society doesn’t care about the things that I need to create a life where I’m comfortable and able to function well.
+It’s commonplace for people to discriminate against those with disabilities; individuals often assume what we can or can’t do.

-1. In an ableist society: advocate for yourself
+In an ableist society: advocate for yourself

 Nobody can tell you what you want and need.
 Whether you have a disability or not, you know your needs better than anyone else.
 Be brave and communicate what accommodations you need to help you get through work or school.
 If you need accommodation, ask for it.
 There are legal repercussions if someone is unwilling to give you what you need.
-Theyβre violating TheΒ Americans with Disabilities ActΒ (ADA.)
-You have grounds to speak up and say whatβs happening here.
-You deserve to get what you need, and youβre not asking for anything out of the ordinary to help you and your health.
+They’re violating the Americans with Disabilities Act (ADA.)
+You have grounds to speak up and say what’s happening here.
+You deserve to get what you need, and you’re not asking for anything out of the ordinary to help you and your health.

-2. You can only do what you can do
+You can only do what you can do in an ableist society

-3. Find and use your strengths
+Find and use your strengths

-Maybe youβre like me and experience deep hyperfocus as a result of your ADHD that lets you get projects done at a rapid speed.
-Perhaps youβre incredibly empathetic, and youβre able to help people as a result of your disability.
+Maybe you’re like me and experience deep hyperfocus as a result of your ADHD that lets you get projects done at a rapid speed.
+Perhaps you’re incredibly empathetic, and you’re able to help people as a result of your disability.
 Find your strengths and use them.
-Youβll find that engaging in activities that emphasize what youβre good at doing makes you feel a sense of pride.
+You’ll find that engaging in activities that emphasize what you’re good at doing makes you feel a sense of pride.

-4. Make the world work for you
+Make the ableist society work for you

 Sarah Fader